College Mission

 Since the integrating core of all of our graduate programs is our institutional commitment to grounding academic study in Christian truth (i.e., “integrating faith and learning”), foundational knowledge of the Scriptures is a prerequisite to successful study here.
 Many students bring rich experience from domestic and global Christian ministry to their graduate studies at Wheaton College, and many Wheaton College graduate alumni have in turn made distinctive contributions to church and society around the world.

-Graduate studies at the master’s degree level are available in Biblical Exegesis, Biblical and Theological Studies, History of Christianity, Old Testament Archaeology, Theology, Clinical Mental Health Counseling, Marriage and Family Therapy, Teaching (Elementary and Secondary), TESOL and Intercultural Studies, Higher Education and Student Development, Outdoor and Adventure Leadership, Intercultural Studies, Evangelism and Leadership, Leadership, Ministry Leadership, Missional Church Movements, and Humanitarian & Disaster Leadership.
+Graduate studies at the Master's degree level are available in Biblical and Theological Studies, Biblical Exegesis, Clinical Mental Health Counseling, Evangelism and Leadership, Higher Education and Student Development, History of Christianity, Humanitarian and Disaster Leadership, Leadership, Marriage and Family Therapy, Ministry Leadership, Missional Church Movements, Old Testament Archaeology, Outdoor and Adventure Leadership, Teaching English to Speakers to Other Languages (TESOL) and Intercultural Studies, and Theology.
 A Doctor of Philosophy (Ph.D.) in Biblical and Theological Studies, a Doctor of Philosophy (Ph.D.) in Clinical Psychology, a Doctor of Psychology (Psy.D.) in Clinical Psychology, and a Doctor of Ministry (D.Min.) are also offered.

 Graduate-level certificate programs are also available: Certificate in Biblical and Theological Studies, Certificate in Teaching English to Speakers of Other Languages (TESOL), Certificate in Teaching English as a Foreign Language, Certificate in Organizational Leadership, Certificate in Missional Church, and Certificate in Trauma.
 A post-master's certificate is available in Marriage and Family Therapy.